sushantkapare-dev/AWS_Devops_Zero_to_Hero/Jenkins/Q Set1.md

 10. **Post-Incident Review (PIR)**:
     - After the incident is resolved, conduct a post-incident review (also known as a post-mortem) to analyze the incident's causes and impact.
     - Identify lessons learned and develop strategies to prevent similar incidents in the future.

-## Diff bet CI , CD and Continious deployment
-Continuous Integration (CI), Continuous Delivery (CD), and Continuous Deployment (CD) are related concepts in the field of software development and DevOps, but they have distinct purposes and workflows.
-Here are the key differences between them:

-**Continuous Integration (CI)**:
-**Purpose:** CI focuses on automating the process of integrating code changes from multiple developers into a shared repository multiple times a day.
-Workflow: Developers frequently commit their code changes to a version control system (e.g., Git), triggering an automated CI process.
-Key Activities:
-Automated builds: The CI server compiles code, runs tests, and generates artifacts.
-Automated testing: A suite of tests (e.g., unit tests, integration tests) is executed to ensure that new code changes do not break existing functionality.
-Immediate feedback: Developers receive feedback on the quality of their code changes, helping them catch and fix issues early.
-Deployment: CI typically doesn't involve deploying code to production.
-Its primary goal is to ensure code quality and compatibility.

-**Continuous Delivery (CD)**:
-**Purpose:** CD extends the CI process by automating the delivery of code to different environments (e.g., staging, pre-production) in a consistent and reliable manner, making it ready for manual testing and eventual deployment.
-Workflow: After passing CI, code changes are automatically deployed to a staging environment for further testing and validation.
-Key Activities:
-Automated deployment to staging: Code changes are automatically deployed to a staging environment, mimicking the production environment as closely as possible.
-Manual testing and approval: Teams can perform additional testing in the staging environment, and stakeholders can review the changes.
-Deployment pipelines: CD uses deployment pipelines to automate and manage the flow of code through various stages of testing and validation.
-Deployment: In CD, deployments to production are typically manual and require human approval.
-The focus is on having the code ready for deployment at any time.

-**Continuous Deployment (CD)**:
-**Purpose:** CD takes automation a step further by deploying code changes to production automatically, without manual intervention, once they have passed all tests and validations.
-Workflow: Code changes that pass CI and CD stages are automatically deployed to production.
-Key Activities:
-Fully automated deployments: Code changes that successfully navigate the CI/CD pipeline are automatically deployed to production without human intervention.
-Canary deployments and feature flags: CD often includes practices like canary deployments and feature flags to manage the release of new features and mitigate risks.
-Deployment: In CD, deployments to production are fully automated, ensuring that new features and bug fixes are continuously delivered to end-users without manual intervention.

 ## where did you find error in jenkins
 Here are some steps to help you identify and address errors in Jenkins: